 The course gives you a comprehensive understanding of how to analyze, model and design complex multiagent systems.
-After completing the course you should:
+After completing the course, you:

-- be able to classify different types of multiagent systems
+- can classify different types of multiagent systems

-- be able to apply and understand the meaning of the agent concept in a distributed environment
+- can apply and understand the meaning of the agent concept in a distributed environment

-- be able to design and use appropriate framework for agent communication and information sharing processes
+- can design and use appropriate framework for agent communication and information sharing processes

-- have gained detailed knowledge of the different research methods, especially game theory and swarm intelligence, which are used for modelling the dynamics of distributed agent systems
+- have gained detailed knowledge of the different research methods, especially game theory and swarm intelligence, which are used for modeling the dynamics of distributed agent systems

-- have gained practical experience in modeling multiagent systems though computer simulation and experimentation
+- have gained practical experience in modeling multiagent systems through computer simulation and experimentation

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.